folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Hopefully seek the hand of God and tell 'em that he's incapable" > I'm incapable

-* Lecrae continues to refer to himself in the third person as he seems to hope that if he was in Kendrick's position he would tell people that he is incapable of consistently making the right choice or living up to Jesus's example of sacrifical love.
+* Lecrae continues to refer to himself in the third person as he seems to hope that if he was in Kendrick's position he would tell people that he is incapable of consistently making the right choice or living up to Jesus's example of sacrificial love.

 {{< /details >}}